rkonovalov/jfilter/README.md

 [![CircleCI](https://circleci.com/gh/rkonovalov/jfilter.svg?style=svg)](https://circleci.com/gh/rkonovalov/jfilter)

 # About
-JFilter library could be used in Spring Web Service project for filter(exclude) of fields in Service response.
+JFilter library could be used in Spring Web Service project for the filter(exclude) of fields in Service response.
 When you used Jackson @JsonView interface and need more powerful and flexibility, this library could be useful.
 For information please follow the links below.